In 2001, I was at a very interesting place in life.

 And then, still swirling in that cloud of magic and staring deeply into my eyes, Kyle said:

 “Your eyes look… strange… they look like tree trunks…”

 It was the most stunning compliment I’ve ever received and it was given by an 8-year old kid.

-Soon after, I created the word treetrunkwise.
-With a poetry all its own, the word has layers of meaning for me.
+Soon after that experience, the word Treetrunkwise was born out of my heart.
+With a poetry all its own, the word has continued to reveal layers upon layers of meaning for me.

 Treetrunkwise- it was the direction in which it felt like my soul was growing.
 In the natural world, this “direction” is found most famously in trees.
 As a tree becomes older and wiser, it not only grows upward (and downward), but also outward, expanding in all directions.
 The method of dating trees, called dendrochronology, uses the resulting tree rings to count the years a tree has been expanding outward in all directions from its core.
 It’s difficult to look at a very old, very large tree and not feel a real sense of wisdom emanating from it.
 Even then, you never know exactly how old a tree is until you can look inside and count its rings.